 1. Renewable and emission-free

 Hydroelectric power is a renewable source of energy.
 In other words, as long as the water flows through the system, the power generation doesn’t stop.
-Additionally, there are no harmful byproducts, neither waste (one of the key disadvantages of nuclear energy) or greenhouse gases such as nitrous oxide, tropospheric ozone, methane, or freons.
+Additionally, there are no harmful byproducts, neither waste (one of the key disadvantages of nuclear energy) nor greenhouse gases such as nitrous oxide, tropospheric ozone, methane, or freons.
 Renewable energy has a lot of advantages as well as a few disadvantages.

 2. Power output is dependable

-We mentioned solar energy to point out the key difference.
-Unlike power generated by the Sun, hydro plants can operate 24/7, since they don’t depend on a night-day cycle and are thus dispatchable energy sources.
-Additionally, the water flow can be slowed down or sped up using turbines, meaning the hydropower output is adjustable.
-The backup power can mitigate financial and productivity disasters caused by major electricity disruptions or outages.
 Furthermore, malfunctions happen less often when the system isn’t constantly pushed near a breaking point.
 Finally, hydropower facilities have a “lifespan” of between 50 and 100 years.
-So, the hydro technology can easily out shadow the benefits of solar energy.
+So, hydro technology can easily outshadow the benefits of solar energy.

 3. Operation is money-efficient

 Hydropower plants utilize pumped hydroelectric energy storage (PHES) for load balancing to boost money efficiency.
 To clarify, hydroelectric energy can be stored as potential gravitational energy, pumped from the lower to the higher-elevation reservoir.
 Pumps that do this usually operate only during off-hours.
-When there’s a need to meet peak energy demands, the pumped water is released through the turbines, generating extra electricity.
-Although this makes plants energy consumers, not solely generators, they gain revenue by selling electricity at a higher cost during peak hours.
-Additionally, PHES can accept energy from other renewable sources such as solar, wind, and nuclear, and even the surplus of traditional energy production such as coal.

 4. Creates artificial lakes

 Dams, the foundation of hydropower plants, can be placed on natural or artificial bodies of water, usually rivers.
 There are also plans to create mega-dams on the sea.
-Whatever the case may be, their inception leads to the creation of artificial lakes.
-From a strictly naturalistic point, it prompts the introduction or propagation of new plant and fish species, and by proxy, increases the wooded area and thus produces richer vegetation, which brings improvements to habitats for animals, especially birds.
+Whatever the case may be, their inception led to the creation of artificial lakes.

-5. Helps develops the surrounding land
+5. Helps develop the surrounding land

 The inception of hydro plants boosts the economy of the land nearby.
 First of all, if the transportation infrastructure doesn’t exist, the country must build it.
 The housing for everyone partaking in the building is next in line, which often spirals into the creation or expansion of a nearby village or town when hydro plant employees arrive.
-Moreover, the plant’s reservoir e.g., the artificial lake, often becomes the country’s tourist spot and leads to the creation of parks, swimming, boating, and fishing spots, hiking trails, etc.

 6. Provides other benefits to humanity

 Hydropower generation plants, besides generating electricity, can help with irrigation support during periods of long droughts.
 Placing a dam over a body of water also helps with flood control or elimination by draining marshy land.
 Additionally, rivers and artificial lakes can provide clean washing and drinking water.
-Finally, the sea dams are one of the proposed megaprojects that can skyrocket power production while offsetting the effects of climate change.

 7. Self-sustainable

 Most of the hydropower plants depend on local resources available within the state itself, making sure that the state or country doesn’t have to depend on external resources.
 This will not be the case for smaller regions where there are no available water sources powerful enough to generate electricity.
-However, for most places where the hydropower is a thing, this will be the case.
+However, for most places where hydropower is a thing, this will be the case.
 Being able to produce energy domestically is a literal dream of every country.

 8. Extremely flexible

-Hydropower plants are extremely flexible when it comes to the power generation.
-Given that they are built comparatively recently, most of them could go from zero to the maximum production capacity within a matter of seconds.
 Whenever there is a need for extra energy, the amount of effort required to make that possible is extremely low compared to other forms of energy generation.
 It is the same for reducing the energy output as well.

 Disadvantages of hydropower plant